top of page

 WAND's New RCA Antenna is a Monster

-was manufactured by RCA.
+Further information on the subject of the antenna comes from the WJJY-TV website.
+The WAND antenna, along with the antenna of the ill-fated Jacksonville, Illinois station, was manufactured by RCA.
 The WJJY-TV antenna was slightly larger because of a higher power level but wasn’t used until August of 1969.
-According to the site listed above “to gain such incredibly high power levels, WJJY-TV utilized an experimental antenna manufactured by RCA and only three were ever constructed.
-Because the station operated on channel 14, the lowest possible UHF frequency, the physical dimensions of the radiator elements were very large making the antenna the most massive ever constructed for the commercial UHF market.”
-“WAND-TV in Decatur, Illinois purchased the second smaller unit.
-The third antenna remained unsold and stayed on the ground at the RCA test facility in Camden, New Jersey.
+According to the site listed above, “to gain such incredibly high power levels, WJJY-TV utilized an experimental antenna manufactured by RCA, and only three were ever constructed.
+Because the station operated on channel 14, the lowest possible UHF frequency, the physical dimensions of the radiator elements were very large, making the antenna the most massive ever constructed for the commercial UHF market.”
+“WAND-TV in Decatur, Illinois, purchased the second smaller unit.
+The third antenna remained unsold and stayed on the ground at the Camden, New Jersey RCA test facility.
 No one trusted such a large, heavy antenna.
 Those fears would later be realized.”

-“The complete antenna (for WJJY-TV) was so massive that it had to be manufactured and shipped in three separate sections on three separate tracks.
-Each part was lifted to the top of the tower individually and stacked by the tower riggers.
+“The complete antenna (for WJJY-TV) was so massive that it had to be manufactured and shipped in three sections on three tracks.
+Each part was individually lifted to the tower's top and stacked by the tower riggers.
 The average antenna weight for a UHF antenna at that time was between two and nine tons.
-The RCA “Vee-Zee” panel antenna weighed in at 26-tons, not counting the transmission line, radome covers, and mounting plates.”
-The story of the antenna for WJJY would come to an end the same weekend as the story of the new antenna for WAND.
-The story of the tower
+The RCA “Vee-Zee” panel antenna weighed 26 tons, not counting the transmission line, radome covers, and mounting plates.”
+The story of the antenna for WJJY would end the same weekend as the story of the new antenna for WAND.
+The story of the tower failure on the day before Easter 1978 is coming later on this site.

 (picture courtesy of Carol Barnes and WAND)